 Wall-mounted fans save floor space and are suitable for smaller areas.

-Exhaust fans find their place in kitchens and bathrooms for a blend of functionality and style, eliminating odours and moisture effectively.
+Exhaust fans find their place in kitchens and bathrooms, eliminating odours and moisture effectively.

 Selecting the right fan type entails considering factors such as room size, purpose, and design aesthetics, ensuring optimal comfort and utility for your specific needs.